Dr Alice Taylor

 +44 (0)20 7848 7261 Email firstname.lastname@example.org Address

 Department of History

 Research interests and PhD supervision

-Alice Taylor joined the department in September 2011 as a Lecturer in Medieval British History.
-She did her undergraduate and masters degrees in Oxford (2004, 2005) and completed her doctorate in 2009, also at Oxford, under the supervision of Professor Richard Sharpe and Dr John Maddicott.
-Between 2008 and 2011, she held a Research Fellowship at King's College, Cambridge, where she was also Equal Opportunities Tutor.
+I joined the department in September 2011 as a Lecturer in Medieval British History.
+I did my undergraduate and masters degrees in Oxford (2004, 2005) and completed my doctorate there in 2009 under the supervision of Professor Richard Sharpe and Dr John Maddicott.
+I then held a research fellowship at King’s College Cambridge until 2011.

 Expertise and public engagement

 I teach modules at levels of the undergraduate course, from survey lectures on aspects of medieval British history, to the cultural and social history of the aristocracy in the twelfth and thirteenth centuries, to a module which uses anthropological and sociological work to understand the medieval past.

 I co-convene the Earlier Middle Ages seminar and the European History Seminar, 1150-1500 seminar at the Institute of Historical Research, London.
 I also co-host the podcast Medieval History for Fun and Profit with my colleague, Alice Rio, a fortnightly show where we attempt to answer questions from members of the public on anything they would like to know about the Middle Ages.
 I also have contributed to the Times Literary Supplement and have appeared on BBC Radio 4’s History of Ideas Series and the long-running radio programme, Making History.